Back to School with Desktop Publishing

 - Make Your Own Graduation Announcement

-Even if you aren't going to school to learn desktop publishing, it can help you in your college life.
+Even if you aren't going to school to learn desktop publishing, it can help you in your high school and college life.

 - Supplies: How to Choose a Computer Software Book

 - Study Tips: Ways to Kickstart Your Creativity

 - Dorm Life: Decorate With a Custom Poster